 Grace teaches singing privately and works for Student Horizons, as the Head of Music Tours – New Zealand.
 Grace also has her dipABRSM in singing and performs regularly as a soloist throughout the country.

-Following conducting studies at Auckland University with Karen Grylls and Uwe Grodd, Christine founded Wellington’s Nota Bene chamber choir and the Wellington Young Voices children’s choir.
+Christine has an LTCL diploma in singing, a BA in Languages and Music, and studied conducting at Auckland University with Dr Karen Grylls and Uwe Grodd.
+As well as founding Nota Bene chamber choir in 2004, she formed the Wellington Young Voices children’s choir in 2012.

 Thomas is originally from Christchurch and lives in Auckland.